mailgun/mailgun-meteor-demo/README.md

 # Mailgun & Meteor Demo

 This sample app demonstrates how to build a simple IP-based geolocation and user-agent detection app on top of Meteor using the Mailgun API.
-You can read a description of how the app was created at: http://blog.mailgun.net/post/demo-meteor-based-emailer-with geolocation-and-UA-tracking
+You can read a description of how the app was created at: http://blog.mailgun.net/post/demo-meteor-based-emailer-with-geolocation-and-UA-tracking

 ### Receiving Mailgun tracking webhooks with Meteor